When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 Once you reach the top of the hill you’ll have great views in all directions, from the beautiful wild moorland behind to the open valleys in front of the crag.
 There are several nice rocks here to sit on and have a rest and perhaps a snack.

 Once you’ve taken in the views, continue walking further along the main track.
-In roughly 500 metres you’ll see a small path head back along the lower slopes, below the crag itself.
+In roughly 500 metres you’ll see a small path heading back along the lower slopes, below the crag itself.
 It’s in an area of red plants and slightly rocky.

 Follow this path as it contours along the slope and then heads down towards the wall.
 In some places the bracken can be high, though the path underfoot is generally clear and roughly parallels the stone wall below.